bbauska/UC-Davis-JS-Basics/readme.md

-doing "File", "Save" over here or "Command S", "Control S" in windows, and then it'll go back to just the X, which you would use to close that tab and close that window app, and then I can open this back up again by dropping it here and that will open that file back up again.
-That gets me some basics of getting files opened and working here in Visual Studio Code.</p>
+doing "File", "Save" over here or "Command S", "Control S" in windows, and then it'll go back to just the X, which you would use to close that tab and close that window app, and then I can open this back up again by dropping it here and that will open that file again.
+That gives some basics of getting files and working in Visual Studio Code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 97. windows users: show file extensions (67) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">